StaymanHou/problem_solving_algorithm/2_framework.md

 - **Recursion**.
 We just jumped out of the subproblem `27 ^ 2` before completing it.
 That's an example of how this 6-step framework can go out of order due to the recursive nature.
 - A very common mistake just took place.
 When asking questions, we stripped them out of context.
 The teach didn't realize that both questions are part of a bigger problem.
 We will see the consequence very soon.
 Also, we will address common mistake in more details in a later chapter.

 All right.
 Now that we've gained some new understanding of the problem, it's pretty obviouse that we need to **iterate**.
+Also note that we started with assumptions / hypotheses.
+We may or may not have realized that.
+So far, we've verified and corrected some of those, and learned something new.
+That signals us to pivot.

 **Step 1.1 (2nd Try) - Identify Problem (5 + 4 * 3 ^ 2 = ?)** This time around we need to keep in mind the order of operations.
 Also we know that `^` is basically multipling the preceding number by itself.